Warrior-Aviator/Warrior-Aviator/README.md

 ### Hi there 👋
-I am an undergrad student puursuing Bachelors in Computer Science and Engineering.
+I am an undergrad student pursuing Bachelors in Computer Science and Engineering.

 - 🌱 I’m currently learning Python and AI/ML concepts